Multiview Random Vector Functional Link Network for Predicting DNA-Binding Proteins: Proposed Multiview Random Vector Functional Link (MvRVFL) Network

 Using Eqs. (\ref{eq:10}), (\ref{eq:12}) and ( \ref{eq:13}) in Eq. (\ref{eq:8}), we get

 Using Eqs. (\ref{eq:11}), (\ref{eq:12}) and (\ref{eq:13}) in Eq. (\ref{eq:9}), we get

 Using Eqs. (\ref{eq:14}) and (\ref{eq:15}), the solution of Eq. (\ref{eq:6}) is given by

-After computing the optimal values of $\beta_1$ and $\beta_2$, the classification of a new input data point $x$ into either the $+1$ or $-1$ class can be determined as follows: \begin{enumerate} \item Firstly, the decision function of Vw-$A$ and Vw-$B$ can be articulated as follows:
+Once the optimal values of \(\beta_1\) and \(\beta_2\) have been determined, a new data point \(x\) can be classified by using the following equation: \begin{enumerate} \item Firstly, the decision function of Vw-$A$ and Vw-$B$ can be articulated as follows:

 \item The decision function, which combines two views, can be articulated in the following manner: